Woburn Sands railway station: Services

+As of November 2024, the stopping pattern of EWR services between Bletchley and Bedford remains to be determined, so the service pattern shown here is speculative.

 Community Rail Partnership

 Woburn Sands station, in common with others on the Marston Vale line, is covered by the Marston Vale Community Rail Partnership, which aims to increase use of the line by involving local people.

 Location

 The station is on Station Road, about 0.5 mi from the town centre.
 The nearest post-code is MK17 8UD.
 In the chainage notation traditionally used on the railway, it is 4 mi 4 ch from Bletchley station on the line to Bedford.

+Station Hotel

+The Fenny Stratford Times featured the hotel in 1883.
+It described the hotel building as Gothic style, constructed of red bricks with Bath stone ornamentation.
+The lobby had a caustic tile floor with "station hotel" in the design.
+Off the central hall was a tap-room and a bar with adjoining snug parlour.
+At the end of the hall a staircase led to the first floor which had seven rooms for accommodation.
+At the rear was a yard, stabling and coach houses.
+The architect was a Mr Mercer of Bedford and the first owner, John Taylor Luttman.
+The hotel building is now known as the Station Tavern.